vahidah/flutter_real_app/README.txt

 control your balance

-enter intl: ^0.16.1 on pubspec.yaml
+enter intl: ^0.16.1 in pubspec.yaml